kieranroneill/zfg-slack-command/README.md

 # Slack `/zfg` command

-A custom Slack command that allows you to express how much you give zero f*cks...
+A custom Slack command that allows you to _express_ (ho, ho, ho... pun intended) how you give zero f*cks...

 #### Table Of Contents